 These three lists are incredibly important for your mental health as they encourage progress and a sense of pride.
 The things you want to do are tasks that make you happy.
 For example, mine would be yoga, reading, going to see a family member.

 The list of things you need to do are tasks that you maybe find tedious.
 For example, work, housework, cleaning, going to the post office.

 Finally, the list of challenges will likely be the shortest list of all but the most difficult.
 This is where progression comes into your daily routine.
-A challenge is a task that you have been putting off, dreading or causes feelings of anxiety.
+A challenge is a task that you have been putting off or causes feelings of anxiety.
 Sometimes tasks will stay on your challenges list for months and that is okay.
-The simple act of writing the task down daily will make it feel more manageable until eventually it is achievable.
+The simple act of writing the task down daily will make it feel more manageable until eventually, it is achievable.

-Making a to do list everyday helps me keep on track and organised.
-People who struggle with depression and anxiety often find themselves forgetting tasks that they wanted to do.
-Keeping a daily plan helps me make sure I tick off everything that I had to do.
+Making a to-do list every day helps me keep on track and organized.
+People who struggle with depression and anxiety often find themselves forgetting tasks that they need to do.
+Keeping a daily plan helps me make sure I tick off everything that I have to do.